SAP-samples/teched2022-DA180/exercises/ex6/README.md

 ## Use OSMNX to import German Highway network and calculate spatial distance btw station and next highway<a name="subexADDON_OMNX"></a>

-OSMNX is a Python package that lets you download geospatial data from OpenStreetMap and model, project, visualize, and analyze real-world street networks and any other geospatial geometries.
+__OSMNX__ is a Python package that lets you __download geospatial data from OpenStreetMap and model, project, visualize, and analyze real-world street networks and any other geospatial geometries__.
 You can download and model walkable, drivable, or bikeable urban networks with a single line of Python code then easily analyze and visualize them.
 You can just as easily download and work with other infrastructure types, amenities/points of interest, building footprints, elevation data, street bearings/orientations, and speed/travel time.See https://osmnx.readthedocs.io/en/stable/index.html for reference details.

-There are multiple methods to download street network data, like  "graph from place" or "graph from polygon".
+There are multiple methods to download street network data, like  __"graph from place"__ or __"graph from polygon"__.
-!
-Be careful, downloading the german highway network via OSMNX takes multiple hours.
+__!
+Be careful__, downloading the german highway network via OSMNX takes multiple hours.
 !
 Therefore, if you seek to explore this section, try out the next step and download only the highway network for a single region instead.
 ````Python
 %%time